t1gu1/t1gu1/README.md

 ### Always love learning new things!

-- My favorite programming language of the moment was dart/[Flutter](https://flutter.dev)⚡, not so long ago.
+- My favorite programming language is javascript/typescript
 - Recently I learn a lot of Godot and they gdscript.
 (Looks a lot like Python)
 - At the moment i'm a lot in the `nvim` world and learning more about `.lua`.
 (I love so much the Vim motions)
+- Also, i'm a pro of react-native and make it works multiplatform!

 ---